javaidiqbal11/Graph-RAG-Hospital-Chatbot/README.md

 # AI Chatbot for a Large Hospital System

-This **Graph RAG chatbot** is designed to provide quick answers to various questions about a large hospital system, such as:
+This **Graph RAG Hospital chatbot** is designed to provide quick answers to various questions about a large hospital system, such as:

 - What is the current wait time at XYZ hospital?
 - Which hospital has the shortest wait time right now?